Broadmoor Warning System:

-Only the wearing of one pair of stud earrings and a watch is allowed at school and children must remove these for all physical activities, as they constitute a potential health and safety hazard.
+Only the wearing of one pair of plain stud earrings and a watch are allowed at school and children must remove these for all physical activities, as they constitute a potential health and safety hazard.
 It is not possible for staff to be responsible for these articles, especially as children forget to collect them after the lesson.
 We advise that children leave earrings at home on the days when they have physical education.

 We suggest that if your child must have their ears pierced, this should be done at the end of July when there are six weeks Summer holiday for them to heal!